Iron486/Clean_messy_room_classification/README.md

 <p align="center"> <img src="https://user-images.githubusercontent.com/62444785/162551147-ed2b0fd6-9355-43c0-96b3-5648d97e9ca5.png" width="570" height="320"/>  </p>

-I considered a dropout of 0.15 on the first layer of the neural network, at the top of the convolutional and max pooling layers, and 0.1 at the successive layer.
+I considered a dropout of 0.15 on the first layer of the neural network, at the top of the convolutional layers, while 0.1 at the successive layer.
-The images had a size of 180x180 pixels, and I changed the learning rate from 0.000043 to 0.000004.
+The images had a size of 180x180 pixels, and I changed the learning rate of the previous model without dropout from 0.000043 to 0.000004.

-I increased a bit the parameter `patience` of the model, but without increasing it too much, since it would take even more time considering a high value.
+I slighlty increased the parameter `patience` of the model, without increasing it too much; since it would take more time considering a very high value.

-Furthermore, I also add an additional convolutional and max pool layer, and I decreased a bit the number of neurons in the last two hidden layers.
+Furthermore, I added an additional convolutional and max pool layer, and I decreased a bit the number of neurons in the last two hidden layers.

 In fact, the training time was even longer than the previous, taking few hours to obtain the described result.